How to Buy a Used Car in Ontario: A Complete Guide

 Getting pre-approved as the first step in your car-buying journey can save you a lot of time and frustration.
 When you get pre-approved you'll know how much financing you qualify for, so you can confidently browse vehicles in the right price range.

-And the best part is: it’s free to get pre-approved online, only takes two minutes, and there's no obligation to purchase; if you don't see anything you like, simply walk away.
+And the best part is: it’s free to get pre-approved online, only takes two minutes to see what you qualify for.

 If you already roughly know the dollar amount you need financed, visit our car loan calculator to see what your monthly payment could look like.
 And don’t forget to factor in other running costs such as fuel, insurance, and maintenance.